Army preps for second phase of Armored Formation Network On The Move Pilot

 |0

-This work, Army preps for second phase of Armored Formation Network On The Move Pilot [Image 5 of 5], by Amy Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army preps for second phase of Armored Formation Network On The Move Pilot, by Amy Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army preps for second phase of Armored Formation On The Move Pilot